 What happens at a Hindu cremation?

 Traditionally, all Hindus (except babies, children and saints) are cremated.
-Cremation often occurs within 24 hours of death.
+Hindu Cremation often occurs within 24 hours of death.
 However, this isn’t always possible due to crematoria demand.

 Historically, all Hindu cremations would take place on the Ganges River in India, though it is now accepted to be cremated locally.
 Customarily, the family would carry the casket to the crematorium site, but modern Hindu cremations allow for the casket to be transported by vehicle.

-Dress at a Hindu funeral
+What to wear to a Hindu funeral

 What happens after a Hindu funeral?